 With an eye for beautiful and different plants and how to combine, place and source them, avantgardener is Jackie McWilliam, a Melbourne-based landscape designer (RMIT 2004).

-Creating landscapes that focus on aesthetics, enjoyability, practicality and sustainability.
+Our landscapes focus on aesthetics, enjoyment, practicality and sustainability.
 From small urban gardens to large country landscapes and coastal retreats, our gardens are designed to meet your individual desires and requirements.
 They can be radical and different or creative and more conservative, and developed and installed with as much or as little input from you as you wish.